Traditional Cremation Costs in Ohio (2026)

 How to Save on Cremation in Ohio

-- Compare at least 3 cremation providers in Ohio: Request written General Price Lists.
-Differences between providers in the same market commonly exceed $500-$1,200 for identical direct cremation services.
+- Compare at least 3 cremation providers in Ohio: Request written General Price Lists and compare providers carefully, since quotes for similar services can differ widely even between nearby firms.
+Differences between providers in the same market commonly exceed $500-$1,200 for identical direct cremation services, as regional examples like Indianapolis funeral costs in 2026 also demonstrate.

-- Price direct cremation as standalone: Ohio funeral homes often bundle direct cremation into broader packages.
-Ask for the pure direct cremation price — transport, cremation, return of ashes only — to see the true floor.
+- Price direct cremation as standalone: Ohio funeral homes often bundle direct cremation into a broader cremation package.
+Ask for the pure direct cremation price — transport, cremation, return of ashes only — and ask what includes cremation so you can spot add-ons and identify the lowest true price.

 - Scattering locations worth researching locally: Private land (with permission), certain national forests with a permit, and inland waterway scattering are typically options in Ohio.
 Check local ordinances before choosing a specific location.